Department

 Magnetic resonance imaging (MRI) is frequently used to aid in the diagnosis of brain malignancies.
 During your MRI examination, a dye may be injected into a vein in your arm.
 A variety of specialist MRI scan components, including functional MRI, perfusion MRI, and magnetic resonance spectroscopy, may aid your doctor in assessing the tumor and planning therapy.

-A biopsy can be done as part of a surgery to remove the brain tumor, or it can be done with a needle.
+A Biopsy can be done as part of a surgery to remove the brain tumor, or it can be done with a needle.
 A stereotactic needle biopsy may be performed for brain tumors in difficult-to-reach places or in extremely sensitive sections of your brain that might be injured by a more thorough procedure.
-A tiny hole is drilled into your skull by your neurosurgeon.
-The hole is then pierced with a tiny needle.
-The needle is used to remove tissue, which is typically guided by CT or MRI scans.
-Afterward biopsy sample is checked under the microscope to determine whether it's malignant or benign

 Why is Dr.Sumit Kamble suitable for Brain Tumour Treatment in Jaipur?